jejacobs23/osteo/README.md

 wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/Homo_sapiens_assembly38.fasta.64.alt
 ```
-- Note: The .fasta.64.alt file is used with BWA-MEM for ALT-aware alignment (Step ).
+- Note: The .fasta.64.alt file is used with BWA-MEM for ALT-aware alignment (Steps 6-7).
 Once downloaded it was moved to the same directory the holds the BWA genome index files created in Step 2.

 The following files were downloaded from the GATK resource bundle on 4/21/2019 and saved to the "hg38_osteo" directory
 - af-only-gnomad.hg38.vcf.gz